 Your bids should come back relatively close unless there was a mistake made or the builder made some wrong assumptions.
 Although it might look good as an initial bid, bid mistakes are never good.
 Mistakes lead to incomplete jobs, inferior materials, inferior workmanship, contractors getting fired (and having to hire another contractor to finish at a higher price) and lawsuits.
 If you get 3 bids and 2 are close and 1 is different, select your builder based on the 2 bids that are close in price.

 Check referrals!
 In today's busy home building climate, builders are coming out of the wood work.
-That by no means says every new home builder is bad, but don't be afraid to ask for referrals & see if the builder will walk you through a home or two that he has built.
+That by no means says every new home builder is bad, but don't be afraid to ask for referrals.
+Make sure your builder will walk you through a home or two that he has recently built.